MikaMikaDE/edisonEvents/README.md

 ### Icon
 - "FL"    - Format Library background image
+- "EWC2"  - Specifically Edison World Championship 2 (honest) background image
+- "STAR"  - Stardust   background image (for Stardust Locals / the new HRCx events)
+- "BEAK"  - Icarus     background image (for Peak Beak)
+- "DARK"  - HaDes      background image (for Dark Tournament; now unused)
 - "RBET"  - Substitoad background image
 - "DDEV"  - Deck Dev   background image
 - "Other" - Quickdraw  background image
 - "KONAMI"- Konami background image.
 Used for Ultimate Time Wizard.
+-
-For very large/special events (like the ultimate time wizard) you can contact me to make a new one.
+For very large/special events (like the ultimate time wizard or BBG 5k) you can contact me to make a new one.

 Don't think i'll be adding any/many more.

 ### Date